-- Feedback for assessments is usually provided 2-3 weeks after the results have been released. - Candidates will be notified when feedback is available to view via Turnitin. - If the BSB has produced feedback for the centralised Civil Litigation and/or Criminal Litigation assessments, these will be provided to candidates to their BPP email account. - Candidates should download and retain a copy of their feedback on their own device as their Hub access will be discontinued at the conclusion of each sitting (unless they subsequently re-enrol).
+- Feedback for assessment performance breakdown is usually provided 2-3 weeks after the results have been released. - You will be notified by email when feedback is available to view via Turnitin. - If the BSB has produced feedback for the centralised Civil Litigation and/or Criminal Litigation assessments, these will be sent to your BPP email account. - You should download and retain copies of all your feedback on your own device as access to the Hub pages will be discontinued at the conclusion of each sitting, unless you subsequently re-enrol.